opnfv/vineperf/docs/testing/user/userguide/teststeps.rst

 In general, test scenarios are defined by a ``deployment`` used in the particular test case definition.
 The chosen deployment scenario will take care of the vSwitch configuration, deployment of VNFs and it can also affect configuration of a traffic generator.
-In order to allow a more flexible way of testcase scripting, VSPERF supports a detailed step driven testcase definition.
-It can be used to configure and program vSwitch, deploy and terminate VNFs, execute a traffic generator, modify a VSPERF configuration, execute external commands, etc.
+In order to allow a more flexible way of testcase scripting, ViNePerf supports a detailed step driven testcase definition.
+It can be used to configure and program vSwitch, deploy and terminate VNFs, execute a traffic generator, modify a ViNePerf configuration, execute external commands, etc.

 Execution of step driven tests is done on a step by step work flow starting with step 0 as defined inside the test case.
 Each step of the test increments